 Portfolios submitted as part of the admission and competitive scholarship application process become a permanent part of the admission file and are not returned.
 Do not mail original artwork.

-If you would like a one-on-one review of your original portfolio by an MICA admission representative, you may bring it to a National Portfolio Day,* when a MICA representative visits your school, or when you schedule an interview and portfolio review as part of your visit to MICA.
+If you would like a personal review of your original portfolio by a MICA admission representative, you may present it at a National Portfolio Day,* during a visit your school, or when you schedule an interview and portfolio review as part of your visit to MICA's campus.

 *Portfolio Days are hosted by MICA and other members of the National Portfolio Day Association.
-For information regarding dates, times, and locations, watch for posters sent to every high school art department during September, or visit the NPDA Web site at www.portfolioday.net.
+For information regarding dates, times, and locations, visit the NPDA Web site at www.portfolioday.net.
 You can also call MICA's Office of Undergraduate Admission for information about National Portfolio Days.

 Please note: Freshman applicants who receive an "acceptable" review of an original portfolio by a MICA admission representative must still submit a portfolio with their application materials.
 Portfolios can be submitted online at https://micaundergrad.slideroom.com or on CD or DVD with application materials

 Online portfolio submission is encouraged.
 The interface allows titles, dates, dimensions, and descriptions to accompany each file.